-Similar mathematical formulations can be found in \cite{adeoye2024inexact}, where the authors introduce a method based on inexact SQP for training RNNs.
-Analogous constrained optimization problems are also formulated in the set-membership identification setting (see, e.g., \cite{milanese2004set}, \cite{mila13} \cite{cer14}), under the typical assumption that the noise is bounded and incorporates additional inequality constraints accordingly.
+Similar mathematical formulations can be found in \cite{adeoye2024inexact}, who introduce a method based on inexact SQP for training RNNs.
+Analogous constrained optimization problems are also formulated in the set-membership identification setting (see, e.g., \cite{milanese2004set}, \cite{mila13}, \cite{cer14}), under the typical assumption that the noise is bounded and incorporates additional inequality constraints accordingly.